How to Get Your First Copywriting Client (Even With Zero Experience)

 What I Learned

 Keep proposals short.
-Mine was used to be of one page.
+Mine was one page.
 That’s plenty.

 Don’t over-complicate it.
 They just want to know: What do I get?
 When?
 How much?